in4matix/Gnome45-Extensions/INSTRUCTIONS.md

-**A Collection of Gnome 45.2 compatible Shell Extensions**
+**INSTRUCTIONS**

 These extensions have been tested in Ubuntu 23.10 running in a virtual environment.

-A very sincere Thank You to all the various Developers that have been working around the clock to make these extensions compatible and available for free!!

-**INSTRUCTIONS**

-<u>WARNING:</u> The procedure below will reset your user configuration to mine, but you can add your changes again afterwards.
+WARNING: The procedure below will reset your user configuration to mine, but you can add your changes again afterwards.
 If you have the knowledge, a better way would be to edit your dconf user configuration file and use my file to manually add the extension changes.